All Episodes

 I don't care what the polls say the reason is.

-The drive-by's continue to do stories, puff pieces on the Democrats, and make them think if they read their own press that they're loved and adored and they're doing great.
+The drive-bys continue to do stories, puff pieces on the Democrats and make them think if they read their own press that they're loved and adored and they're doing great.

-But they know they know that their approval numbers are lower.
+But they know, they know that their approval numbers are lower.

-They just you know, Congress is an institution, so they don't probably don't take it as personally as a president's numbers, because the president's numbers very personal, Congress numbers are institutional.
+They just, you know, Congress is an institution, so they probably don't take it as personally as a president's numbers because the president's numbers are very personal.

-But they are not able to get done what they claim is their mandate, and they can't get Bush to agree with them, so they know they're failing here, so they've got to change the subject.
+But they are not able to get done what they claim is their mandate.

 Well, there's a lot of sentiment in the country that even the polls showed for actually impeaching the president and the vice president.